 We all know that we should put a little cash aside for a rainy day.
 But many of us ignore this advice, thinking that everything is going fine.
 It goes without saying that this can easily become a huge regret if our living situations were to change rapidly.
 It may be a little morbid, but you do need to consider how you will cope if the worst were to happen.
 Savings can be used to tide your family over between periods of unemployment or to cover large purchases such as replacing broken utilities.
 This means your child will not have to live through rough patches of living with low cash flow and high tensions within their home, which could negatively affect their emotional health or educational performance.

 Budgeting is the first step towards managing your finances effectively.
 You need to ensure that your outgoings do not exceed your incoming salary.
 So sit down, make a note of your total earnings and make sure that your rent or mortgage repayments, bills, and living expenses do not exceed your budget in any way.
-If they do, you may have to consider making significant changes to your lifestyle in order to reign your finances in and avoid debt.
+If they do, you either have to reevaluate your mortgage repayment situation, with the help of a company like K5 Mortgage, or you may need to consider making significant changes to your lifestyle in order to reign your finances in and avoid debt.